 Revell Stearman PT-17 KAYDET 1:48 Review

 Prototype: The Boeing Stearman is one of the best-known and most-built double-deckers.
 The US Army Air Corps used them with the designations PT-13, PT-17, and PT-18 Kaydet as training aircraft.
 In the United States Navy, it was referred to as N2S.
-300 of the PT-27 were exported to the Royal Canadian Air Force from 1942, 150 of the PT-17 went to China (including a license for reproduction) and a total of around 50 to Brazil, Dominican Republic, Guatemala, Cuba, and Venezuela.
-According to Boeing, 8,584 machines were produced from 1934 onwards, and a further 2,000 in the form of spare parts.
+300 of the PT-27 were exported to the Royal Canadian Air Force from 1942, 150 of the PT-17 went to China (including a license for reproduction), and a total of around 50 to Brazil, the Dominican Republic, Guatemala, Cuba, and Venezuela.
+According to Boeing, 8,584 machines were produced from 1934 onwards, and a further 2,000 were in the form of spare parts.
 2,100 flew as sprayers in agriculture in 1945.
 For this purpose, the wings were clad in aluminum because the chemicals would have attacked the fabric covering.
 As a result, these aircraft received better engines.

 The U.S. Navy used the following versions: NS-1: 220 HP (164 kW) Wright J-5 Whirlwind engine, 61 were built (Boeing Model 73); N2S-1: R-670-14 engine, 250 were built; N2S-2: R-680-8 engine, 125 were built; N2S-3: R-670-4 engine, 1,875 were built; N2S-4: 577 were built; including 99 PT-17 of the USAAF with R-670-5 engine.

 Original engine: A Continental R-670 with 164 kW (220 PS)